oasisprotocol/docs/docs/general/manage-tokens/faq.md

 If all of the above works, then the issue is most likely that Chromium does not have the permission to access your Ledger device.
 Starting with Ubuntu 20.04 the Chromium browser is installed via snap package by default.
 Snap is more convenient for upstream developers to deploy their software and it also adds additional layer of security by using apparmor.
 In our case however, it prevents Chromium to access arbitrary USB devices with WebUSB API including your Ledger device.
 A workaround for this issue is to install Chromium natively using the official [Chormium beta PPA](https://launchpad.net/\~saiarcot895/+archive/ubuntu/chromium-beta) or the official [Google Chrome .deb package](https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb).

+### Are Ethereum and Oasis wallets that different?
+I can use the same mnemonics with both, right?

+Yes, both Oasis and Ethereum wallets make use of the mnemonics as defined in [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and they even use the same wordlist to derive the keypairs for your wallet.
+However, they use a different **signature scheme and a derivation path**, so the addresses and the private keys are incompatible.

+Here's a task for you:

+1. Visit [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/) to generate a BIP39 mnemonic.
+2. Select ETH token and copy the hex-encoded private key of the first derived account, for example `0xab2c4f3bc70d40f12f6030750fe452448b5464114cbfc46704edeef2cd06da74`.
+3. Import the Ethereum-compatible account with the private key obtained above to your Oasis Wallet Browser Extension.
+4. Notice the Ethereum address of the account, for example `0x58c72Eb040Dd0DF10882aA87a39851c21Ae5F331`.
+5. Now in the Account management screen, select this account and click on the "Export private key" button.
+Confirm the risk warning.
+6. You will notice the private key of the Ethereum-compatible account, the hex-encoded address and the very same address encoded in the Oasis Bech32 format, in our case `oasis1qpaj6hznytpvyvalmsdg8vw5fzlpftpw7g7ku0h0`.
+7. Now let's use the private key from step 2 to import the Oasis wallet with.
+First, convert the hex-encoded key to base64 format, for example by using [this service](https://base64.guru/converter/encode/hex).
+In our example, that would be `qyxPO8cNQPEvYDB1D+RSRItUZBFMv8RnBO3u8s0G2nQ=`.
+8. Next, import this base64-encoded private key to the Oasis Wallet Browser Extension.
+9. You should see your newly imported account and the Oasis address.
+In our case `oasis1qzaf9zd8rlmchywmkkqmy00wrczstugfxu9q09ng`.
+10. Observe that this account address is different than the Bech32-encoded version of the Ethereum-compatible address despite using the same private key to import the wallet with, because of a different _signature scheme_.

+As an additional exercise, you can also create an Oasis wallet using the BIP39 mnemonic from the step 1 above.
+You will notice that the imported account's base64-encoded private key in the account details screen is different from the one in step 7 above.
+That's because Oasis uses a different _derivation path_ than Ethereum.

 ### How can I use my Oasis Wallet mnemonics in Ledger?

 Starting from Oasis app for Ledger v2.3.1 a standardized key derivation path as defined in [ADR 0008](/oasis-core/adr/0008-standard-account-key-generation) is supported.
 This means that you can copy the mnemonics keyphrase you use in the Oasis Wallet - Web or in the Chrome extension directly to your Ledger device.
 Ledger will then derive the same Oasis wallet address and can be used to sign transactions and send funds.
 Similarly, you can export your keyphrase from Ledger and use it the Oasis Wallets.